keatonconrad/flask-code-sample/ios/README.md

 - [Duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository (do **not** fork it)
 - Resolve your test;
 - [JSON](https://cdn.joyjet.com/tech-interview/mobile-test-one.json) to load by request;
 - Layout is in Sketch and PDF.
+Or you can find it here with all measures and files: https://www.figma.com/file/8364HvmSmcjrGpigxMJUmO/joyjet-apptest-ios?node-id=0%3A1

 ## Features